tim-roberts1/tva/website/docs/development/packages/tokens/intro.md

 In this research we have found that there _is_ a threshold where CSS variables do negatively impact browser performance (just like specific properties do).
 For example, in some case studies, using a variable for `padding` throughout your app can slow down render performance by **up to 2 seconds**!

-During this research we have also compared solutions that are currently being executed by teams (i.e. Twitter, Github, etc.) drawing a correlation to slower apps using more tokens (in the web).
+During this research we have also compared solutions that are currently being executed by teams (i.e. Twitter, Github, etc.) drawing a correlation to slower apps using more CSS variables (in the web).

 Thus, the current standard which seems to keep a performant load time (under 1 second) is to **keep variables limited to only colors and the quantity being defined up to 37**.

-This is the standard we align with for the `tokens` package and is why our semantic-tokens are what they are.
+This is the standard we align with for the `design-tokens` package.
+Additionally, because we have a semantic naming pattern, we are delivering every color needed for our entire Web UI Kit (except for rare/uncommonly used colors).